 In the next village we continued eating the two-kilo bread.
 It kept being hilly for a while.

 Because it was sunny we wore shorts and a t-shirt.
 There was one descent with a tunnel 2700 meters long.
 It felt like riding from the warm sun into a freezer.
 For five minutes it was super cold.
 Finally, we saw some light at the end of the tunnel and the sun returned.

 While climbing the Julierpass.

-During the evening we needed to climb another pass.
+We needed to climb another pass during the evening.
 This one was less steep but still high.
-Near the top we had dinner and noticed a groundhog.
+We had dinner near the top and noticed a groundhog.
 The sun was getting low when we reached the summit.
 There were some other people, one of whom took our picture.